tsudhakar87/ds4300-practical2/README.md

 <a href="https://github.com/cathreenpaul">Cathreen Paul</a>, <a href="https://github.com/tsudhakar87">Thillai Sudhakar</a>, <a href="https://github.com/diyakadakia">Diya Kadakia</a>

 ### To execute this project:
+1. Run `pip install -r requirements.txt` to get all libraries necessary to run this project.

 Instructions to follow!

 ### Assignment Details